npm package discovery and stats viewer.

 log-screenshot

-See the pretty README for more details.
+See the pretty logging guide for more details.

 import { createNoopLogger } from '@crowlog/logger';

-// no logs will be printed
+// No logs will be produced

-const result = doSomething({ logger = createNoopLogger() });
+const result = doSomething({ logger: createNoopLogger() });

 Comparison